symbolic-kg/PyClause/docs/feature/learning.rst

 Both learners can be fully configured with their original parameters by the PyClause config files or from Python with the ``clause.Options`` class.

 PyClause ships the respective ``AnyBURL`` and ``AMIE`` binaries (.jars) which are compiled under Java 8.
-Alternatively, they can be built from source and they can also be used simply from the command line.
+After installing PyClause the code examples below can be used immediately.
+Alternatively, the jar files can be built from source and they can also be used directly from the command line.
 We provide a special release for AMIE, see defails below.

 Rule Mining with AMIE